 et al., 2014, Adaptive Monte Carlo via bandit allocation, 31st International Conference on Machine Learning, Icml 2014, Vol:5, Pages:4010-4037

-Joulani P, Gyorgy A, Szepesvari C, A Modular Analysis of Adaptive (Non-)Convex Optimization: Optimism, Composite Objectives, and Variational Bounds, 28th International Conference on Algorithmic Learning Theory
+Joulani P, György A, Szepesvári C, 2017, A Modular Analysis of Adaptive (Non-)Convex Optimization: Optimism, Composite Objectives, and Variational Bounds., PMLR, Pages:681-720

 et al., 2016, SDP relaxation with randomized rounding for energy disaggregation, The Thirtieth Annual Conference on Neural Information Processing Systems (NIPS), Neutral Information Processing Systems Foundation, Inc.

 et al., 2017, Following the leader and fast rates in online linear prediction: Curved constraint sets and other regularities, ISSN:1532-4435

 Joulani P, Gyorgy A, Szepesvari C, 2016, Delay-Tolerant Online Convex Optimization: Unified Analysis and Adaptive-Gradient Algorithms, Thirtieth AAAI Conference on Artificial Intelligence (AAAI-16), AAAI

 Wu Y, György A, Szepesvari C, 2015, Online Learning with Gaussian Payoffs and Side Observations, 29th Annual Conference on Neural Information Processing Systems (NIPS), Neural Information Processing Systems Foundation, Inc.